-- Included: - Terms for lacrimal apparatus procedures (e.g., PT Dacryocystectomy) - Terms for neoplasms of lacrimal gland and duct - Terms for diseases and disorders of lacrimal gland and duct - Terms for inflammations and infections of lacrimal apparatus - Excluded: - Terms for non-specific symptoms of acute dacryocystitis such as fever and leukocytosis - Terms for congenital lacrimal conditions (e.g., PT Dacryostenosis congenital) - Terms for trauma to lacrimal system
+- Included: - Terms for lacrimal apparatus procedures (e.g., PT Dacryocystectomy) - Terms for neoplasms of lacrimal gland and duct - Terms for diseases and disorders of lacrimal gland and duct - Terms for inflammations and infections of lacrimal apparatus - Excluded: - Terms for non-specific symptoms of acute dacryocystitis such as fever and leukocytosis - Terms for congenital lacrimal conditions (e.g., PT Dacryostenosis congenital) - Terms for trauma to lacrimal system cases coded to PT Tearfulness that represent increased lacrimation of a physiologic nature (due to miscoding).
+Please note that this term is linked to SOC Psychiatric disorders under HLT Mood alterations with depressive symptoms.
+Based on the results of testing in both industry and regulatory databases, the CIOMS Working Group decided to leave all broad terms - including PT Tearfulness - out of the final term list for this SMQ.

 NOTE: Following testing and discussions with the CIOMS SMQ Working Group, it was decided that signs and symptoms of general eye disorders will be included in a separate SMQ.
-Therefore, the final term list for SMQ Lacrimal disorders consists only of narrow terms.
+Therefore, the final term list for Lacrimal disorders (SMQ) consists only of narrow terms.